ivnfshz/hulu/README.md

 50
 ====================================

-Result: 3 is cousin of 50
+Result: node 3 is cousin of node 50

 ====================================
 ```